IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > 34. States parties should periodically **review existing legislation, policies, strategies and programmes** in relation to economic, social and cultural rights, and adopt any necessary changes to ensure that they are consonant with their obligations under article 3 of the Covenant.
 ICESCR GC 16 - p34

+> ...
+Failure to **adopt, implement and monitor effects of laws, policies and programmes** to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.
+ICESCR GC 16 - p41

 #### Positive measures
 >  The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 ICCPR GC 28 - p 3